1990 E. Algonquin Rd, Schaumburg, IL 60173

 LET US HELP YOU CLAIM YOUR JUSTICETM!

 Doing work is incredibly fulfilling.
 Most people enjoy the sense of accomplishment and purpose that comes from a job well done.
 However, while work can be important for philosophical and financial reasons–as well as essential for the greater economy–the workplace can also be dangerous, too.
 In Illinois, there are a few industries that stand out as being particularly dangerous, including construction.
-Consider the following overview of the most dangerous industries for workplace accidents in Illinois, and call our construction accident lawyer at the office of Claim Your Justice if you or a loved one has been injured on the job.
+Consider the following overview of the most dangerous industries for workplace accidents in Illinois, and call our construction accident lawyer at the office of SJ Injury Law if you or a loved one has been injured on the job.

 The Most Dangerous Industries for Workplace Accidents in Illinois